fakemanoan/fakemanoan.github.io/docs/_includes/install.md

 ## Step 1 - Install TWRP
 - Download the latest TWRP from [here](/downloads/twrp).
 Ensure you use this version or TWRP will hang
 - Follow the instructions on that page

+{% capture install_content -%}
+The following instructions will WIPE your device clean.
+Make sure you have a back-up before continuing!
+{%- endcapture %}

+{% include alerts/alert.html content=install_content %}

 ## Step 2 - Install the ROM
 - Download the latest LineageOS zip and any extras, like [Gapps](/downloads/mindthegapps) or Magisk